visitor-sign-in

 This post is published by InstaCheckin.
 We make one of the apps on this list.
 We’ve ranked InstaCheckin first for the SMB iPad-first scenario because that’s the scenario this post is about — but every entry below names what the vendor is actually best at and where it falls short, including ours.
 If you need enterprise SSO, native SAML, and a multi-site dashboard with dozens of pre-built integrations, the honest answer is that Envoy or Sign In App is a better fit than InstaCheckin, and we say so below.

-The best visitor sign in app for your office depends on three variables: how many sites you run, whether you need cross-platform device support beyond iPad, and how much budget headroom you have above the $40–$60/location/month entry-tier band.
+The best visitor sign in app for your office depends on three variables: how many sites you run, whether you need cross-platform device support beyond iPad, and how much budget headroom you have above the entry-tier pricing band.
 Use the shortlist below as a starting point, not a verdict.

 Who this list is for